-- Documentation must be current (no more than 3 years old). - Documentation is kept confidential. - Students with physical disabilities must provide the Office of Disability Services (ODS) with a physician report stating the diagnosis, academic/physical recommendations, physical limitations and medications currently being taken.
-Only a manual signature of physician is acceptable.
-Prescription pads are not acceptable. - Students with learning disabilities must provide the ODS with documentation of a psycho educational evaluation.
+- Documentation must be current. - Documentation is kept confidential.

+- Students with physical disabilities must provide the DS Office with a physician report stating the diagnosis, academic/physical recommendations, physical limitations and medications currently being taken. - Students with learning disabilities must provide the DS Office with documentation of a psycho educational evaluation.
 The evaluation must include:

-Diagnostic Interview may include a description of the presenting problem(s); developmental, medical, psychosocial and employment histories; family history; and a discussion of dual diagnosis where indicated.
+Diagnostic Interview - May include a description of the presenting problem(s); developmental, medical, psychosocial and employment histories; family history; and a discussion of dual diagnosis where indicated.